 The UK monthly GDP published this morning printed as expected (0.2% M/M).
 Industrial activity again disappointed (-0.7% M/M).
 The services sector showed better resilience.
 Sterling eases marginally, with EUR/GBP at 0.863, gaining a few ticks after modest sterling gains earlier this week.

-In political news, former Slovak PM Fico is set for a return to office after securing a deal with center-left Hlas presided by another former PM (Pelligrini) and the Slovak National Party (SNS) in what is considered a populist-nationalist coalition.
+In political news, former Slovak PM Fico is set to return to office after securing a deal with center-left Hlas, presided over by another former PM (Pelligrini) and the Slovak National Party (SNS), in what is considered a populist-nationalist coalition.

 UK Residential Market Overview